Thomas170/countries_app/backend/README.md

 ## How the API is structured ?

-- In the **config** folder, you will find the configuration for cors and swagger.
+- In the **config** folder, you will find the configuration for cors, swagger and logging.

 - In the **tests** folder, you will find the tests.

+- In the **server.js** file, you will find the server configuration.

+- In the **app/index.js** file, you will find the app configuration.

-- In the **src/controllers** folder, you will find the controllers of the api which corresponds to the first part in action when calling an endpoint.
+- In the **app/controllers** folder, you will find the controllers of the api which corresponds to the first part in action when calling an endpoint.

-- In the **src/middlewares** folder, you will find the middlewares like the api key verification or the logger.
+- In the **app/middlewares** folder, you will find the middlewares like the api key verification or the logger.

-- In the **src/models** folder, you will find the models used like the DTOs (objects received or returned to the client) or the DAOs (objects stored in the database).
+- In the **app/models** folder, you will find the models used like the DTOs (objects received or returned to the client) or the DAOs (objects stored in the database).

-- In the **src/routes** folder, you will find the endpoints of the api.
+- In the **app/routes** folder, you will find the endpoints of the api.

-- In the **src/services** folder, you will find the logic of the API like communications with the database or calls to public APIs.
+- In the **app/services** folder, you will find the logic of the API like communications with the database or calls to public APIs.

-- In the **src/utils** folder, you will find some useful functions.
+- In the **app/utils** folder, you will find some useful functions.

 ## Tech Stack

 **Server:** Express/NodeJs